What is pressure?

 Differential pressure is the difference in pressure between two points.
 Differential pressure sensors are used to measure many properties, such as pressure drops across oil filters or air filters, fluid levels (by comparing the pressure above and below the liquid) or flow rates (by measuring the change in pressure across a restriction).
 Technically speaking, most pressure sensors are really differential pressure sensors; for example a gauge pressure sensor is merely a differential pressure sensor in which one side is open to the ambient atmosphere.

-What is a Pressure gauge
+What is a Pressure gauge??

 Instruments used to mechanically measure and display pressure are called pressure gauges, and there are various types depending on the reference point and measurement range.